mohammadRezaPegah/Hello-React-Native/README.md

 2. token most be save in server.
 3. send notification by server.
 4. make a path for notification( Exam: on notification click open chat page)

+###### Notification types:

+- Locale: It's like phone alarm and do not need to internet connection.(send by appself)
+- Compatibility: This type is like telegram new messages and needs intenet connection. (send by server)